-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check you at regular visits while you are receiving this medicine to make sure that the medicine is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control during treatment and for at least 30 days after the last dose to keep from getting pregnant.
-Male patients must also use an effective form of birth control to prevent pregnancy in a sexual partner during treatment and for at least 90 days after the last dose.
-If you think a pregnancy has occurred with this medicine, tell your doctor right away.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Female patients should use an effective form of birth control during treatment and for at least 6 months after the last dose.
+Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
+If you think a pregnancy has occurred while receiving this medicine, tell your doctor right away.

 This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

 Blood clots may occur while you are receiving this medicine.
-Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, sudden shortness of breath, trouble breathing.
+Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, or trouble breathing.

 This medicine can lower the number of platelets in your blood, which are needed for blood clotting.
+This may cause serious bleeding problems.
 Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, or pinpoint red spots on your skin.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Tell your doctor right away if you have seizures, headache, confusion, vision problems, unusual drowsiness, tiredness, or weakness.
-These could be symptoms of a serious nervous system problem called posterior reversible encephalopathy syndrome (PRES).
+These could be symptoms of a serious nervous system problem, called posterior reversible encephalopathy syndrome (PRES).